butterrsoft/GyrSync/README.md

 ### 🔸 Mode S - special
 Mode S passes 15kHz as normal, but takes 31kHz and halves it to make it 15kHz also - side-by-side images but at true 15kHz.
 This lets you use Safe Mode, or get out of trouble if Windows keeps grabbing 480p and pissing you off.

-If there is no user activity, Mode S reports sync status each 5s (but still blocks sync out of range).
+If there is no user activity, Mode S diagnoses sync status each 5s (but still blocks sync out of range).
+Will tell you if your cable is broken or wrong, or just that your system has gone to sleep.

 Mode S sync report table:
 | UI LED | 1 blink | 2 blinks | 3 blinks | Does nothing |